Today we want to talk about a subject that we know affects some of us.

 Our tips

 Take stock of the quantities given.
-Sometimes meals are too big, and simply cutting back on the amount will stop fussy eaters from sorting out their favorite foods from the rest.
+Sometimes meals are too big.
+Simply cutting back on the volume of food will stop fussy eaters from sorting their favorite foods from the rest.

-Give the meal at a fixed time, for a fixed duration.
-If after 10 to 15 minutes the bowl is not finished, put it back in the fridge, and offer it at the next meal.
+Give the meal at a fixed time and for a fixed duration.
+If after 10 to 15 minutes the bowl is not finished, put it back in the fridge and offer it at the next meal.
 Without encouraging or scolding, simply leave your dog alone.
-The goal is that he understands that when the food is given, it is time to eat it.
-If not, you’ll have to wait for the next meal.
+The goal is they understand that when they receive food that it is time to eat it.
+If not, they have to wait for the next meal.

-If he hasn’t eaten, don ‘t give him another meal (or treat) to replace the one that wasn’t finished.
-If he knows that his meal will be replaced by something he likes anyway, he will have no reason to eat it.
+If they haven’t eaten, don’t give them another meal (or treat) to replace the one that wasn’t finished.
+If they know that the meal will be replaced by something they like, they will have no reason to eat it.

 On the other hand, you can add another food that your dog likes to the BARF bowl.
 Bone broth, a raw egg, or the juice from a can of tuna, for example.

-If there is a specific ingredient that is problematic, such as fish or vegetable mix, give it to him before serving him the rest of the ration.
+If there is a specific ingredient that is problematic such as fish or vegetable mix, servce this before the rest of the ration.
 Our brave beasts are more likely to discover things on an empty stomach!
 It is even possible to give this ingredient still frozen.
 This way, the dog will get used to the taste of the ingredient, without being put off by the smell or the texture, as is sometimes the case at first.
 Be careful, the pieces must be small enough to be taken in the mouth and crunched.

 If the other tips are not successful, fry the pieces of meat or fish very briefly in a little fat.
 If this works, you can gradually stop doing this until your dog accepts them completely raw.